Interpretable Sequence Learning for COVID-19 Forecasting: Proposed compartmental model for COVID-19

-\section{Proposed Compartmental Model for COVID-19}
+\section{Proposed compartmental model for COVID-19}

-We adapt the standard SEIR model with some major changes, as shown in Fig. \ref{fig:overall_model}: \begin{enumerate}[noitemsep, nolistsep, leftmargin=*] \item \textbf{Introduction of compartments for undocumented infected and recovered cases:} Integration of undocumented compartments is motivated by the recent studies \cite{undocChow2020, undocMaugeri2020, undocNBERw27028} that suggest that majority of the infected people are not detected\footnote{This might be especially evident for locations that lack sufficient healthcare testing and reporting resources.} and they dominate disease spreading\cite{Fu2020undocumented, long2020quantitative} \footnote{Previous work\cite{Li489} estimates that $>80\%$ of cases in China were undocumented during the early phase of the pandemic.}.
-An undocumented infected individual is able to spread the disease, until they are diagnosed or they recover while remaining undocumented, while documented cases may be either self-isolated or hospitalized. \item \textbf{Introduction of hospitalized, ICU and ventilator compartments:} We introduce compartments for the people who are hospitalized, in the ICU, or on a ventilator, as there is a demand to model these\cite{Biddison2018resources} and there is partially-available observed data to be used for supervision.
-We assume that the patients who are in the ICU are still hospitalized, and the patients who are on ventilators are still in the ICU. \item \textbf{Partial immunity:} To date, there is no scientific consensus on what fraction of recovered cases demonstrate immunity to future infection.
-Due to reports of reinfection~\cite{Kirkcaldy2020redisease} we model the rate of reinfection from recovered compartments (though our model infers low reinfection rates). \item \textbf{No death from undocumented infected:} We assume the published COVID-19 death counts are coming from documented cases, not undocumented. \item \textbf{Invariant population:} We assume that the entire population is invariant, i.e. births and non-Covid deaths are negligible in comparison to the entire population. \end{enumerate}
+We adapt the standard SEIR model with some major changes, as shown in Fig. \ref{fig:overall_model}: \begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item \textbf{Undocumented infected and recovered compartments}: Recent studies suggest that majority of the infected people are not detected and they dominate disease spreading\footnote{\cite{Li489} estimates that $>80\%$ of cases in China were undocumented during the early phase of the pandemic.} \citep{Fu2020undocumented, long2020quantitative} (as the documented ones are either self-isolated or hospitalized) An undocumented infected individual is able to spread the disease, until being documented or recovered without being undocumented. \item \textbf{Hospitalized, ICU and ventilator compartments:} We introduce compartments for the people who are hospitalized, in the ICU, or on a ventilator, as there is a demand to model these \citep{Biddison2018resources} and there is partially-available observed data to be used for supervision. \item \textbf{Partial immunity}: To date, there is no scientific consensus on what fraction of recovered cases demonstrate immunity to future infection.
+Due to reports of reinfection~\citep{Kirkcaldy2020redisease} we model the rate of reinfection from recovered compartments (though our model infers low reinfection rates). \item \textbf{Other Assumptions}: We assume the published COVID-19 death counts are coming from documented cases, not undocumented.
+Also, we assume that the entire population is invariant, i.e. births and non-Covid deaths are negligible in comparison to the entire population.
+Last, by data publishing frequency, we assume a fixed sampling interval of 1 day. \end{itemize}